 Now we have the same two buttons but now, they’re lime green and grey.
 If you visualise this then you can see that it looks much better than the original!

 Here is a tip which can be applied to the above example.
 Your brand will likely already have a colour scheme in which case, choosing the colours of your elements (buttons, links, icons, headers, etc.) will be easier.
-Take your time.
+Take your time to etch out your web planning strategy which should covers colours, theme, logo, buttons to encapsulate your brand.
 Design is all about finding what works so even if it takes you more than 30 minutes to find the right colour, stick with it until you do.

 #4 – Underused and Uneven Spacing

 There’s nothing worse than seeing hideously used spacing on a website.
 It’s one of the few things that gives me goosebumps when I’m scrolling through a site.

 - The site’s margins should be the same size